tigerbank/todo-list/README.md

 ## How To Use

 - Change .env.example to .env.local
-- This App is required json-server to run on port http://localhost:3001
+- This App is required json-server to run on http://localhost:3001

 ```bash
 # Install dependencies